-An aquatic plant that can cover large areas.
-Flowers are held singly above water on long stalks; with 20 or more sepals and petals; light yellow; to 8 inches across; with a central elevated receptacle resembling a showerhead.
+American lotus is an aquatic plant that can cover large areas.
+Flowers are held singly above water on long stalks, with 20 or more sepals and petals, light yellow, to 8 inches across, with a central elevated receptacle resembling a showerhead.
 Blooms June–September.
-Leaves blue-green, shedding water, normally above water level on long stems (young leaves float), circular, extremely variable in size, to 2 feet wide, with the stem attached in the center.
-The receptacle, to 5 inches wide, starts out soft and yellow, becoming brown and woody as the seeds ripen.
-Seeds acornlike, anchored in deep pits.
+Leaves are blue-green, shed water, normally held above water level on long stems (young leaves float), circular, extremely variable in size, to 2 feet wide, with the stem attached in the center.
+The receptacle, to 5 inches wide, starts out soft and yellow and becomes brown and woody as the seeds ripen.
+Seeds are acornlike, anchored in deep pits.

 Similar species: Water lilies (Nymphaea spp.) have white, pink, or violet flowers that lack the round disk at the center, and their leaves have a V-shaped notch.